 Clients are eligible for a Medicare rebate between $84.50 and $124.50 per session under the Better Access to Mental Health Care Scheme.
-This rebate applies to services that have been referred for by your GP, whereby they have assessed that there is a significant mental health difficulty and where there is a Mental Health Care Plan in place.
-Psychologists at the practice are able to accept Mental Heath Care Plans.
+This rebate applies to services that have been referred by your GP, whereby they have assessed that there is a significant mental health difficulty and where there is a Mental Health Care Plan in place.
+Psychologists at the practice are able to accept Mental Health Care Plans.
 Please click here for further information.

 For more information please email or call (03) 9481 1944

 Your psychologist can only provide you with a valid Medicare receipt (which you will need to claim the rebate) if:

 - You are able to provide a Referral letter from your GP that is dated prior to your appointment date and signed by your GP and addressed to your treating psychologist AND